wbimran/user-mass-messaging/README.txt

 == Description ==

 User Mass Messaging is a WordPress plugin that allows users to send bulk messages to their friends directly from their profile connection tab.
 This plugin is perfect for BuddyBoss users who need to send a message to all their connections at once.
-It adds a "Send Message" button to the user profile, allowing users to compose a message and send it to all their connections at once.
+It adds a "Send Message" button to the user profile, enabling users to compose and send a message to all their connected friends in one go.

 Features:
 - Send bulk messages to all friends from the profile connection tab.